edermartioli/sparc4-pipeline/README.md

 # Warnings
 Date: 2024-Oct-03

 * The sources and sky magnitude values provided in the catalogs are instrumental, meaning they are not calibrated for any photometric system.
+* The measured values of FWHM provided in the catalogs of sources are not correct.
+Therefore, one should be careful when using this quantity.
 * The pipeline does not work for objects with non-sidereal movements.
 * The position angle of the linear polarization is not calibrated to the equatorial system.
 This applies to both half-wave and quarter-wave retarders.
 * Polarimetry using a quarter-wave plate requires prior determination of the fast-axis direction.
 Simultaneously fitting the fast-axis direction and the normalization constant is unreliable and not permitted in the pipeline.